How Do We Work

 We strongly respect how valuable communication can be whilst work is in progress, and we encourage you to reach out and stay in touch should there be anything you'd like to raise whilst we're progressing through your project.

 Likewise, there may be times where we need to reach out to yourselves regarding the work.
 Of course, we can always send you an email or drop you a line over the phone, but a more instant and efficient way to address these would be through Slack if you've got this in place with us.
-Everyone in the office has the program open throughout the day, so they're on hand when you need them!
+All team members have the program open throughout the day, so they're on hand when you need them!

 Meetings and Catch Ups¶

-If at any point you'd like more of a chat with us other than over written comms or a phone call, we have a meeting room at hand so we can hold a conference call over Skype.
+If at any point you'd like more of a chat with us other than over written comms or a phone call, we can do that via Google Meet.

 These are held by the developer who is working on your site and can be arranged and through our admin team who will work with you to book a suitable slot during the day.

-Note: Please keep in mind that phone calls with a developer fall under billable time.
+Note: Please keep in mind that meetings with a developer fall under billable time.
 You will be informed about this and the time available will be indicated on the Work Order.

 Testing and Reviewing Before Deployment¶